zms-publishing/zope.openid-connect/README.rst

-OpenID PAS support
+OpenID Connect PAS support
 ==================

 Introduction
 ------------

-This product implements OpenID_ authentication support for Zope_ via a Pluggable Authentication Service plugin.
+This product implements OpenIDConnect_ authentication support for Zope_ via a Pluggable Authentication Service plugin.

 Using this package everyone with an OpenID authentity will be able to